vladigleba/vladigleba.github.io/source/_posts/2013-11-14-using-mapbox-with-ruby-on-rails.markdown

 ## Initializing the Map

 Next, we’ll create a free MapBox account and make our own custom-colored map.
-Once we have the map ready, we’ll open the JavaScript file that corresponds to the controller which contains the two earlier code blocks (mine is called `happy_hours.js.coffee`), and we’ll add a line instantiating the map with the map ID of the custom-colored map we just created (make sure you add this and all subsequent CoffeeScript code inside a `$(document).ready ->` method).
+Once we have the map ready, we’ll open the JavaScript file that corresponds to the controller which contains the two earlier code blocks (mine is called `happy_hours.js.coffee`), and we’ll add a line instantiating the map with the map ID of the custom-colored map we just created (make sure you add this and all subsequent CoffeeScript code inside a `$(document).ready ->` method or it won't load).

 ``` coffeescript happy_hours.js.coffee
 # initialize the map on the 'map' div